logicalclocks/terraform-provider-hopsworksai/docs/data-sources/cluster.md

 ### Read-Only

 - **activation_state** (String) The current activation state of the cluster.
-- **attach_public_ip** (Boolean) Attach or don't attach a public ip to the cluster.
-This can be used by the user if creating a cluster in private network.
+- **attach_public_ip** (Boolean) Attach or do not attach a public ip to the cluster.
+This can be used if you intend creating a cluster in a private network.
 - **aws_attributes** (List of Object) The configurations required to run the cluster on Amazon AWS. (see [below for nested schema](#nestedatt--aws_attributes))
 - **azure_attributes** (List of Object) The configurations required to run the cluster on Microsoft Azure. (see [below for nested schema](#nestedatt--azure_attributes))
 - **backup_retention_period** (Number) The validity of cluster backups in days.
 If set to 0 cluster backups are disabled.